UT PREP Frequently Asked Questions

 What does my child need to bring every day?

-Completed homework, a pencil, a backpack to carry materials, and lunch.
+Completed homework, a pencil, a backpack to carry materials, and a water bottle.

 How will my child get to and from Utah Tech University each day?